Soren64/Amazon-Reviews-Product-Rating/README.md

 Additional feature engineering

 Potential data sanitation and/or balancing; train the model with a greater balance of positive and negative examples

+# License / Usage
+This project is for personal portfolio and educational purposes.
+All code is the property of Nicholas Matsuda.

+If you’re interested in using or collaborating on this code, please feel free to contact me.

 # Notes
 This project was primarily developed and coded independently as part of a team assignment.